nfomon/shok/README.md

 status
 ======

 lush is in the early stages of initial development.
-Many core features have been theorized but all are suitable for discussion and replacement.
+It has the framework for a shell, a lexer, and a parser; it is still missing an "evaluator" (type-checking, AST execution, program invocation).
+Many core features have yet to be implemented.
+All language attributes are suitable for discussion and replacement.